DanChurchill/nlp_project_work/README.md

 - Split data and perform initial data exploration to determine what features will be usefull for modeling
 - Train multiple classification models and evaluate on train dataset
 - Choose the model with that performs the best and evaluate that single model on the test dataset
-- Implement a function that accepts text from a readme file and tries to predict the programming lanquage

 [[Back to top](#top)]
 ***